 - Training in performance of daily life skills through adapted methods and equipment

 - Establishing preventive programs for workers with cumulative trauma disorders

 - Recommending modifications to workstations and alternative work methods to help ensure healthy work styles for employees

 Speech pathologists assess communication and swallowing difficulty after a stroke, a head injury or other neurological problems.
 They also assess and treat children with developmental delays and disabilities in speech and language.
 Our speech therapists work with people of all ages from infants to adults.

-Halifax Regional’s hand therapist has specialized training in hand therapy and can evaluate and identify problems relative to the upper extremities.
+Sentara Halifax Regional Hospital’s hand therapist has specialized training in hand therapy and can evaluate and identify problems relative to the upper extremities.
 The hand therapist can effectively treat and rehabilitate the patient through postoperative rehabilitation, prevention, nonoperative or conservative treatment.

 Postoperative rehabilitation includes: